bobbee512/Getting-and-Cleaning-Data-Course-Project/ReadMe_Project.md

 16. rbind the ordered_X_train_data and the ordered_X_test_data and call it ordered_data.

 17. extract from ordered_data only those columns that are means or standard deviations of each measurement.
+I use the dplyr library for the select().

-Include all column headings that have the labels "-mean()" or "-std()" in them only.
+Include all column headings that have the labels "-mean()" or "-std() or "meanfreq()" in them only.
 I chose these formats because they seemed to be the same type of data.

-STEP 17 IS NOT YET WORKING.

 18. write a table for the reduced_ordered_data and call it tidy_ordered_data.

 This completes the work for my first tidy data set.
-Call it tidy_ordered_data. tidy_ordered_data contains 4 categorical variables and 86 measurement variables, with 7352 data rows and 1 column headings row.
+Call it tidy_ordered_data. tidy_ordered_data contains 4 categorical variables and 79 measurement variables, with 7352 data rows and 1 column headings row.

 For the next section, I chose to use the dplyr library to group and summarize and